 Answer: When the installer performs a system check, the installer might identify missing patches.
 In most cases, the installer cannot proceed until you install the patches.
 On Solaris OS, patch clusters offer all the needed Java ES patches.
-See "Q8: What are the system requirements for installation?" on page 5
+Information on Java ES 5 Update 1 software and patches is contained in the following: